-Restricted for Class "C" Road - Reserve required to be kept that accounts for the receipt of class "C" road revenues and expenditures.
+Restricted for Class "C" Road - Reserve required by the state to be kept that accounts for the receipt of class "C" road revenues and expenditures.

 Restricted for Special Improvement District - Amounts generated in the special improvement district are reserved to be spent on capital outlay and debt service within the district.